-According to the VA Lender’s Handbook, all borrowers not exempt from paying the VA loan funding fee due to receiving or being eligible to receive VA compensation for service-connected medical conditions will pay a higher VA loan funding fee for second time or subsequent use of the VA loan benefit.
+According to the VA, Veterans not exempt from paying the VA funding fee will pay a higher VA loan funding fee for the second time or subsequent use of the VA loan benefit.

-You may be exempt from paying the fee if you are a:
+Veterans exempt from paying the fee typically include: